Forming a US LLC from Pakistan: Complete Guide (2026)

 Mercury

-Mercury is the most commonly discussed option among non-resident LLC founders.
-For Pakistani applicants specifically:
+Mercury is the most discussed option among non-resident LLC founders.
+For Pakistani applicants:

-- Pakistan is not on Mercury's prohibited countries list.
+- Not on Mercury's prohibited countries list.
 That list targets OFAC-sanctioned jurisdictions (Iran, North Korea, Cuba, Syria, etc.).

-- Approval is selective and has tightened since 2025.
+- Approval has tightened since 2025.
 Mercury reviews each application individually.
-The combination of a Pakistani passport, a newly formed LLC, and a registered agent as the only US address produces a profile that compliance systems flag for enhanced review.
+Pakistani passport + newly formed LLC + registered agent as the only US address = a profile that gets flagged for enhanced review.

 - Not a bank.
-Mercury is a fintech company.
-Banking services are provided through Choice Financial Group and Column N.A., Members FDIC.
+Mercury is a fintech.
+Banking services come through Choice Financial Group and Column N.A., Members FDIC.

-- Pakistani founders report mixed results.
-Some receive approval with strong documentation; others are rejected without detailed explanation.
-The approval rate appears to correlate with evidence of existing business activity — client contracts, revenue, an operational website.
+- Mixed results.
+Some Pakistani founders get approved with strong documentation; others are rejected without explanation.
+Approval seems to track with evidence of existing business activity -- client contracts, revenue, a working website.

 ⚠️ Warning

-Mercury has tightened non-resident account approvals in 2025.
-Pakistani founders with newly formed LLCs, no revenue history, and only a registered agent address report elevated rejection rates.
-Having a Wise Business account open before applying to Mercury is a structural precaution — it provides a functioning US payment rail while the Mercury application is pending or under review.
+Mercury has tightened non-resident approvals in 2025.
+Pakistani founders with new LLCs, no revenue, and only a registered agent address report high rejection rates.
+Open a Wise Business account first -- it gives you a functioning US payment rail while the Mercury application is pending.

 Wise Business

-Wise Business operates as an Electronic Money Institution, not a bank.
-Its compliance model was designed for international users from the start, making it structurally more accessible than US-first platforms.
+Wise Business is an Electronic Money Institution, not a bank.
+Built for international users from day one, which makes it more accessible than US-first platforms.

-- Multi-currency accounts in 50+ currencies with local bank details in the US, UK, EU, and other regions.
+- Multi-currency accounts in 50+ currencies with local bank details in the US, UK, EU, and elsewhere.

-- Mid-market exchange rate with transparent fees (generally 0.4–1.5% depending on the corridor).
+- Mid-market exchange rate with fees of 0.4-1.5% depending on the corridor.
 No hidden markups.

 - Not FDIC-insured.
 Funds are safeguarded but not covered by US deposit insurance.

-The trade-off: Wise provides US account details (ACH routing number and account number) that can receive domestic ACH transfers, but it is not a full US bank account.
-It lacks lending products, check deposit capability, and may not satisfy "US bank account" requirements for certain government agencies.
+The trade-off: Wise gives you US account details (ACH routing number and account number) for domestic transfers, but it is not a full US bank account.
+No lending, no check deposit, and some government agencies won't accept it as a "US bank account."

 Relay

-Relay is a US-focused business banking platform with FDIC insurance through Thread Bank.
+Relay is a US-focused business banking platform, FDIC-insured through Thread Bank.

-- Limited data on Pakistani applicant acceptance.
-Relay is less commonly discussed in Pakistani founder communities compared to Mercury and Wise.
+- Limited data on Pakistani applicants.
+Relay comes up less often in Pakistani founder communities than Mercury or Wise.

 - No monthly fees on the basic plan.

-- USD-only — no multi-currency support, which limits utility for founders who need PKR conversion.
+- USD-only.
+No multi-currency support, which limits usefulness if you need PKR conversion.

 Payoneer

-Payoneer is widely used in Pakistan's freelance community and has an established presence in the market.
+Payoneer is widely used in Pakistan's freelance community.

 - Pakistan-specific support including local bank withdrawal to Pakistani bank accounts.

-- Stripe cannot connect to Payoneer accounts — Payoneer is a receiving solution for marketplace payouts (Upwork, Fiverr, Amazon), not a Stripe-compatible banking rail.
+- Stripe cannot connect to Payoneer.
+Payoneer is a receiving solution for marketplace payouts (Upwork, Fiverr, Amazon), not a Stripe-compatible banking rail.
+This catches people off guard.

 Documentation That Strengthens Applications

-The pattern across all platforms is consistent: applications with evidence of genuine business activity are approved at higher rates than applications with only formation documents.
+The pattern is consistent across every platform: applications backed by evidence of real business activity get approved at higher rates than those with only formation documents.

 | Document | Why It Matters |